tonyafehr/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/configure-document-management.md

 ### Troubleshooting SharePoint communication
 SharePoint communication works for the current user only if the following conditions are met:

-- An Office 365 license is associated with the user's account.
+1. There is a SharePoint site for the tenant (for example, SharePoint host is "contoso.sharepoint.com").
-- The user is a typical user on the tenant, not an external user (for example, a user from another tenant).
+2. The user is a typical user on the tenant, not an external user (for example, user account is "someUser@contoso.onmicrosoft.com").
-- There is a SharePoint site for the tenant (for example, Contoso.SharePoint.com).
+3. An Office 365 license is associated with the user's account.

 ## Configure file types